• Board Director | Regulatory & Systems Strategist

-Neil holds a Bachelor of Commerce (Marketing and Accounting) and Bachelor of Laws from the Australian National University, is a Graduate of the Australian Institute of Company Directors, and has completed executive education through Harvard University.
-He also holds additional qualifications in project management and media training.
+He holds a Bachelor of Commerce (Marketing and Accounting) and Bachelor of Laws from the Australian National University, is a Graduate of the Australian Institute of Company Directors, and has completed executive education at Harvard University.

 • Chair & Non-Executive Director, National Environment and Climate Peak Body